taed2-2425q1-gced-upc/TAED2_scooby_doo_team/README.md

 ## Image classification of cats vs dogs

-This project contains all code necessary in order to create an api that exposes models trained for the purpose of image classificaion in the case of a cats vs dogs classification.
-The data has been selected from a subset of the Assirra dataset and as models we fine-tunned several Vision Transformers.
+This project contains all code necessary in order to create an api that exposes models trained for the purpose of image classificaion, more specifically, for cats vs dogs classification.
+The data has been selected from a subset of the Assirra dataset and the models selected were fine-tunned Vision Transformers.
 The specific model and data card can be found in the following links:

 - <a target='_blank' href = 'https://github.com/taed2-2425q1-gced-upc/TAED2_scooby_doo_team/blob/master/docs/model_card.md'> Model Card </a>
 - <a target = '_blank' href = 'https://github.com/taed2-2425q1-gced-upc/TAED2_scooby_doo_team/blob/master/docs/dataset_card.md' > Data Card </a>